 In case you want to create a custom EPUB template you need to provide some indicator in the config header whether the template needs scripting support, as each scripted document needs a flag in the OPF metadata for the EPUB container.
 The key for the attribute is laika.epub.scripted and valid values are always, never, auto.
-The auto value which is also used in Helium's default template sets the flag whenever there are any documents in the input tree with the suffix .epub.js or .shared.js.
+The auto value which is also used in Helium's default template sets the flag whenever there are any JavaScript documents in the input tree for EPUB.